 The governance structure for CVB Group comprises the Board, Senior Management and the Sustainability Working Committee to ensure strategic oversight and effective management of sustainability-related risks and opportunities (SROs).
-The Sustainability Working Committee (SWC) had been segregated in the current year from the combined function of the SWC with the existing Risk Management Working Committee (RMWC) that formed the Sustainability and Risk Management Working Committee (SRMWC) previously.
-This segregation of the SWC in the current year was conducted in order for the SWC to focus on the sustainability matters for CVB Group.
+The Sustainability Working Committee (SWC) had been segregated in the current year from the combined function of the SWC with the existing Risk Management Working Committee (RMWC) that formed the Sustainability and Risk Management Working Committee (SROK) to focus on the sustainability matters for CVB Group.
 The SWC works closely with management across all business areas, advising and recommending to the Board on embedding sustainability into the heart of our decision-making processes, risk management and daily operations.